Quantitative methods II

 Deadlines for course-work essays are set prior to the commencement of the academic year by the course teacher or (where more than one teacher is involved in a course) the course convenor.
 The final deadline will not be later than the School's final deadline and will generally be earlier.
 Students will be informed of these deadlines at the beginning of the course - these can be confirmed on BLE or from the Faculty Office.

-Coursework must be submitted manually submitted to your Faculty Office.
+Coursework must be submitted manually to your Faculty Office.
 Please see below for our manual submission procedure.

 Manual course work submission